NCHS-Software-Engineering/Css-SlideCentral/README.md

 1. Open Visual Studio Code and clone the repository on a local computer.
 2. Open the repository when prompted.
-3. Split your terminal into three separate terminals for running the admin, client, and server respectively.
+3. Split your terminal into two separate terminals for running the server and client respectively.
-4. Run `cd client` and `cd server` in each terminal respectively to change directory.
+4. Run  `cd server` and `cd client` in each terminal respectively to change directory.
 5. Run `npm update` in the client terminal to update all dependencies.
 6. Once the installation is complete, run `node server.js` in the server and run `npm start` in the client to start the application.